 \subsection{Reduced Rank Controller Synthesis for LTV Systems}

-A low-rank design of observer and state feedback gains for continuous-time LTI systems was proposed in \cite[\S IV.B]{TsuzukiOhki2025global}; this approach is readily applicable to discrete-time LTI systems.
-In this section, we present an illustrative example that extends low-rank controller synthesis to linear time-varying (LTV) systems.
+In this subsection, we present a low-rank observer-based controller synthesis to linear time-varying (LTV) systems.
 For continuous-time systems, \cite{tranninger2022detectability} demonstrated low-rank filtering for a class of LTV systems under the infinitesimal convergence time condition of a variation of the Oja flow.
 As a first step, consider the following slowly varying LTV system:

 where $A[k] := Q[k]^{\top} A_{\alpha} Q[k]$, $B := ^{\top}$ , $C := $,

 with $\omega _{1}=0.01$, $\omega_{2}=0.03$, and $A_{\alpha}$ defined as in \eqref{eq:A_alpha}.

 To stabilize the system \eqref{eq:LTV}, we consider the following observer-based controller: